 Practices of Diplomacy in the Early Modern World c.
 1410-1800.
-Routledge Research in Early Modern History (London and New York: Routledge, 2017).
+Routledge Research in Early Modern History (London and New York: Routledge, 2017.
+Reissued in paperback, 2019).
 Co-edited with T. Sowerby.

-'Andrew Marvell in Russia: Secretaries, Rhetoric, and Public Diplomacy', Journal of Medieval and Early Modern Studies (accepted/in press).
+'Andrew Marvell in Russia: Secretaries, Rhetoric, and Public Diplomacy', Journal of Medieval and Early Modern Studies, 50 (2020).
+In press.
 Co-authored with E. Holberton.

 ‘Information and Confusion: Russian Resident Diplomacy and Peter A. Tolstoi’s Arrival in the Ottoman Empire (1702–1703)’, International History Review, 41 (2019), 1003-1019.

 ‘Textual Ambassadors and Ambassadorial Texts: Literary Representation and Diplomatic Practice in George Turberville’s and Thomas Randolph’s accounts of Russia (1568-9)’, in T. Sowerby, J. Craigwood, (eds.), Cultures of Diplomacy and Literary Writing in the Early Modern World (Oxford: Oxford University Press, 2019), 175-189.